 However on the other side, the danger of recession may not be the biggest concern for the government, it is the high level of private borrowing in the economy which despite the slowdown in economic growth has continued to accelerate.

-Kasikorn Bank on Wednesday highlighted its concerned about SME lending and warned that non-performing loans in this area could rise to 5 or 6% in 2020.
+Kasikorn Bank on Wednesday highlighted its concern about SME lending and warned that non-performing loans in this area could rise to 5 or 6% in 2020.

 The briefing was given by senor K-Bank Vice President Wirawat Panthawangkun.